kstoneriv3/kstoneriv3.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: I enjoy solving challenging problems with mathematical and computational approaches.
+subtitle: A ML engineer who enjoys solving challenging problems with mathematical and computational approaches.

 profile:
   align: right